EGI-Federation/notebooks/source/operations.rst

    $ cp deployments/hub.yaml.template deployments/hub.yaml

-Each deployment will need a a domain name pointing to your ingress host, you can create one at the `FedCloud dynamic DNS service <https://nsupdate.fedcloud.eu/>`_.
+Each deployment will need a domain name pointing to your ingress host, you can create one at the `FedCloud dynamic DNS service <https://nsupdate.fedcloud.eu/>`_.

-Then you will need to create a client for EGI Check-in to authorise users into the new deployment.
+Then you will need to create an OpenID Connect client for EGI Check-in to authorise users into the new deployment.
 You can create a client by going to the `Check-in demo OIDC clients management <https://aai-demo.egi.eu/oidc/manage/admin/clients>`_.
-Use the followin as redirect URL: ``https://<your host domain name>/hub/oauth_callback``.
+Use the following as redirect URL: ``https://<your host domain name>/hub/oauth_callback``.

 In the `Access` tab, add ``offline_access`` to the list of scopes.
-Save the client and take note of the client id and client secret for later.
+Save the client and take note of the client ID and client secret for later.

 Finally you will also need 3 different random strings generated with ``openssl rand -hex 32`` that will be used as secrets in the file describing